stephen-rowan/Cardano-ADA-Reference/First-Impressions.md

 Query : Will not the Cardano computation layer (CCL) allow for unique token attachments with the Cardano settlement layer (CSL) ?

+> Cardano has the ability to send metadata in a transaction, that’s the way we can create a link between a token and the metadata.
+To make the metadata unique to the token, they should be appended to the same transaction, where the token forge happens ..
+>